Quick Start Guide for VegeHub

 to a server.

-Use this mode for push button, mailbox sensors, or other binary type sensors, that are either
+Use this mode for push buttons, or switches, or other contact closure type sensors, that are either

 on or off.
 Since the VegeHub only wakes up when a trigger occurs this greatly increases